The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 That means the 19 Republicans in the Wisconsin Senate can pass things on their own while the Democrats are in hiding.

-Now to me, as one who advocates being on offense, this sounds like a golden opportunity for the Republicans in Wisconsin to go on a tear and pass everything that they have ever wanted.
+Now, to me, as one who advocates being on offense, this sounds like a golden opportunity for the Republicans in Wisconsin to go on a tear and pass everything that they have ever wanted.

-Pelosi would do this, Reed would do it.
+Reed would do it.

 And I'm going to want to irritate people and get caught up in all this civility stuff.

-Well, maybe not though.
+Well, maybe not, though.

-Scott Fitzgerald, and he says that his chamber of the Wisconsin legislature is going to convene to pass non-spending bills and act on appointments tomorrow, even if the Democrats remain out of state.
+Maybe not, ladies and gentlemen, Senate Majority Leader, his name in Wisconsin, Scott Fitzgerald, and he says that his chamber of the Wisconsin legislature is going to convene to pass non-spending bills and act on appointments tomorrow, even if the Democrats remain out of state.

 One of those bills could be the union aspect of the budget bill.